-Here’s our interview with Megan Epler Wood.
-We can’t help but marvel at the amount and quality of initiatives and programmes that have evolved under Megan’s leadership – including The International Ecotourism Society, and more recently, the very promising International Sustainable Tourism Initiative at Harvard.
+Megan Epler Wood in this interview reflects on the many initiatives and programmes that have evolved under her leadership – including The International Ecotourism Society, and more recently, the very promising International Sustainable Tourism Initiative at Harvard.

-Megan is, of course, also a senior fellow at Cornell University and just about to launch an exciting programme there.
-Clearly, if you have any interest in tourism and sustainability, this is an interview not to miss.
+Megan Epler Wood is also a senior fellow at Cornell University and just about to launch an exciting programme there.

 - What brought Megan Epler Wood to sustainable tourism, and what motivated her to found The International Ecotourism Society;